 AWS DataSync is a managed data transfer service that simplifies and speeds up moving large amounts of data between on-premises storage systems and AWS storage services.
-With DataSync, you deploy a DataSync agent locally as a virtual machine to connect to your existing storage array or file system over the Network File Storage (NFS) protocol, and that agent sends and receives data to and from the fully managed DataSync service in AWS.
+With DataSync, you deploy a DataSync agent locally as a virtual machine to connect to your existing storage array or file system over the Server Message Block (SMB) and Network File Storage (NFS) protocols, and that agent sends and receives data to and from the fully managed DataSync service in AWS.

 Parallel, scalable architecture